by Matt Slick

 The papyrus fragment was written at least 300 years after the time of Christ.
 It's spurious at best and cannot be used to support the idea that Jesus was married.

 The Gospels are the primary accounts of His life and death.
-There is nothing mentioned in them or the rest of the New Testament that says Jesus was married.
+There is nothing mentioned in them or the rest of the New Testament that says that Jesus was married.
 Since the Bible mentions Jesus' mother, father, and brothers, it makes sense to say that it would also have included His wife if He had been married.
 But since it's not, we must conclude He was not married.